pieterverheyden/grpc-go-example/README.md

-# go-grcp-example
+# go-grpc-example
-Example of a simple CRUD API in Go with gRCP
+Example of a simple CRUD API in Go with gRPC